Board of Trustees (BOT)

 The Holy Family Catholic School Board of Trustees is made up of proprietors’ representatives and parent elected members.
 The parent elected trustees are elected by the parent community and staff members.
 The proprietors’ representatives are appointed by the Bishop of the Dunedin diocese.
 The principal is also a member of the board.
 The board can also co-opt additional trustees.

 Our school has 12 trustees comprising of 4 proprietors’ reps, 5 parent elected reps, the principal and a staff rep. To contact the BOT please email the secretary Gráinne Power: email@example.com and state BOT business in the message by-line.

 Jo McKay, Principal

-Jo has recently been awarded leadership level in Catholic Education, is the current President of the Otago Southland Catholic Primary Principals’ Association and an Executive member of Central Otago Principals' Association.
-Jo is also sharing her expertise as a Mentor to First Time Principal's.
+Jo is the current Vice President of the Otago Southland Catholic Primary Principals’ Association and an Executive member of the New Zealand Catholic Primary Principals Association.
+Jo is also sharing her leadership expertise as a Mentor to First Time Principal's.

 Father Martin Flannery

 “I'm originally from Poolburn in the Ida Valley and was one of six children.
 My Mother now lives in Alexandra and I have 11 nieces and nephews - the youngest currently finishing high school in Invercargill.

 I attended Poolburn School then St Kevin’s College in Oamaru, before farming for five years in the Ida Valley and representing Otago for rugby and Central Otago in cricket.
 From there, I went on to work and play rugby in the Counties region (I still love sport today, and play golf in my spare time).